 Outdoors.
 Wether it is poolside or in the park, Bastille day is best spent outdoors.
 Lay out a blue table cloth, put out some white plates and add some red flowers in little bud vases.
 Simple and elegant while perfectly on point.
 Decorate how you wish with bleu, blanc, rouge being the primary colors or else simply let the food, the wine and the conversation do all the talking.
 Your event will feel French regardless of the decorations you choose, especially if you are playing French music!

-I personally love hosting events on a Sunday evening because this is one of the few evenings that Le Chef does not have to work.
+I personally love hosting events in the early evening because the kids can partake and then get whisked off to bed.
 A brunch event would work beautifully too.

 Ask Alexa (or google) to play songs by Brigitte Bardot.
 You can’t go wrong with Brigitte.
 Le Chef and I also listen to a lot of Yves Montand - GREAT dinner party music!
 Charles Aznavour and Edith Piaf also work beautifully but can be a little overpowering as background music.
 Jane Birkin and Serge Gainsbourg provide a great soundtrack to your event, especially if you don’t mind a little “ooh la la!”